Introduction

 Produce default routes "/" and "/counter", but also ":locale/" and ":locale/counter" for each locale.

-if you have en and fr as your routes, the generated routes will be: /, /counter, /en, /en/counter, /fr and /fr/counter.
+If you have en and fr as your routes, the generated routes will be: /, /counter, /en, /en/counter, /fr and /fr/counter.

-The locale prefix in the URL is considered to have the biggest priority, when accessing "/en/*" the locale will be set to en no matter what.
+The locale prefix in the URL is considered to have the biggest priority.
+When accessing "/en/*“, the locale will be set to en no matter what.

-see the Locale Resolution section.
+See the Locale Resolution section.

 Redirection

-If a locale is found those ways, and it is not the default locale, this will trigger a navigation to the correct locale prefix.
+If a locale is found those ways and it is not the default locale, this will trigger a navigation to the correct locale prefix.

-This means if you access "/counter" with the cookie set to fr (default being en) then you will be redirected to "/fr/counter".
+This means if you access "/counter" with the cookie set to fr (default being en), then you will be redirected to "/fr/counter".

-Switching locale
+Switching Locale

-Switching locale updates the prefix accordingly, switching from en to fr will set the prefix to fr, but switching to the default locale will remove the locale prefix entirely.
+Switching locale updates the prefix accordingly.
+Switching from en to fr will set the prefix to fr, but switching to the default locale will remove the locale prefix entirely.

-State keeping
+State Keeping

 Switching locale will trigger a navigation, update the Location returned by use_location, but will not refresh the component tree.

-This means that if Counter keep a count as a state, and you switch locale from fr to en, this will trigger a navigation from "/fr/counter" to "/counter", but the component will not be rerendered and the count state will be preserved.
+This means that if Counter keeps a count as a state, and you switch locale from fr to en, this will trigger a navigation from "/fr/counter" to "/counter",

-With the way the default route is handled, if you have a <A href=.. /> link in your application or use leptos_router::use_navigate, you don't have to worry about removing the locale prefix as this will trigger a redirection to the correct locale.
+With the way the default route is handled, if you have a <A href=.. /> link in your application or use leptos_router::use_navigate,

-Basically, if you are at "/fr/counter" and trigger a redirection to "/", this will trigger another redirection to "/fr" and the history will look like you directly navigated from "/fr/counter" to "/fr".
+Basically, if you are at "/fr/counter" and trigger a redirection to "/", this will trigger another redirection to "/fr"

-use leptos_i18n::i18n_path;
+use leptos_i18n_router::i18n_path;

 <Route path=i18n_path!(Locale, |locale| td_string(locale, segment_path_name)) view={/* */} />

-If you have segment_path_name = "search" for english, and segment_path_name = "rechercher" for french, the I18nRoute will produce 3 paths:
+If you have segment_path_name = "search" for English, and segment_path_name = "rechercher" for French, the I18nRoute will produce 3 paths:

-• "/search" (if default = "en")
+- "/search" (if default = "en")

-• "/en/search"
+- "/en/search"

-• "/fr/rechercher"
+- "/fr/rechercher"

 Caveat